8 reasons why fall is a great time to buy a home

 One unfortunate fallout from the crazy market of this past year is how stretched thin real estate professionals were.
 And not just agents; we saw purchase slowdowns because there weren’t enough hours in the day for the appraisers to visit all the houses that needed to be appraised.

-But with fewer sales happening in the fall, you’ll have more of your agent’s and loan officer’s time and attention, and appraisers are more likely to be able to see your home sooner.
+But with fewer sales happening in the fall, you’ll have more of your agent’s and loan officer’s time and attention, and home appraisers are more likely to be able to see your property sooner.

 6. Flexibility on moving dates